 Dual Immersion Early Childhood Education Endorsement

 The Dual Immersion Early Childhood Education Endorsement program is open to students currently enrolled in Georgia State’s undergraduate or graduate Foreign Language Education program or current educators who hold a Level 4 or higher induction or professional Foreign Language Education Certificate from the state of Georgia.
-This endorsement qualifies successful candidates to teach in a K-5 Dual Immersion program.
+This endorsement qualifies successful candidates to teach in a Kindergarten through fifth-grade Dual Immersion program.
 The endorsement consists of four courses, which specifically focus on Dual Language Education, and a field-based practicum in a Dual Immersion classroom:

-ECE 4430/7730 Perspectives on Child Development for culturally and Linguistically Diverse Students
+ECE 4430/7730 Perspectives on Child Development for Culturally and Linguistically Diverse Students

 ECE 4440/7440 Biliteracy: Literacy Development in Multilingual Settings